Jacob Hoke: Post-War life and Legacy

 In 1884, Hoke integrated his memories, notes, observations, and outside sources into a pamphlet he entitled "Reminiscences of the War."
 Three years later, he produced a larger, more detailed work, The Great Invasion of 1863, or, General Lee in Pennsylvania.
-Published in Dayton, Ohio, the book has become a standard reference work for a first-hand account of the two Confederate incursions into south-central Pennsylvania.
+Published in Dayton, Ohio, the book has become a standard reference work for a first-hand account of all three Confederate incursions into south-central Pennsylvania.

 For many years, Hoke was president of the Franklin County Bible Society, and served on several church-related boards and committees, including chairing the Board of Missions for the national United Brethren Church.
-He married twice, but had no children.
+He wrote numerous tracts and pamphlets for circulation throughout the denomination.